 “Shhh.
-Calm down,” he whispered
+Calm down,” he whispered.

 “What are you doing?
 It’s not like no one sees us.
 Huh?”
 Mostly no one was there.
 He held her hand to the floor, pressing it.
-“I just wanted to know if we…Did we have sex or not?
+“I just wanted to know if we…Did we have sex or not?”

-He laugh escaped his lips.
+A laugh escaped his lips.
 “Oh,” and he shook his head.
 “You’re a little confused.”

 “Oh, you don’t know, do you?
 You have no idea.”
+Tessa scowled.